SLAC/slac-features/sites/all/modules/contrib/jreject/README.txt

 * First, install the jReject for Drupal 7 module in Drupal.
 The module comes with a sensible set of default settings.

-* Get the jReject plugin and install it in a directory called "jReject" under this module's directory.
-The easiest way to do this is to clone the code with Git while inside this module's directory:
+* Get the jReject plugin from http://github.com/TurnWheel/jReject.
+Install it in your Libraries directory in a directory called `jreject`.
+Example:

-[/sites/all/modules/jreject$] git clone https://github.com/TurnWheel/jReject.git
+/sites/all/libraries/jreject/(all the jreject files and dirs here)

+If you have drush, you can attempt to auto-install the jReject library by using the `jrdl` command.
+Example: drush -l mysite.com jrdl

 This module will automatically check to see if you've done this step correctly.
 Simply visit any of this module's configuration pages and look for a warning.